barstoolbluz/ssrc/README.md

 appropriate support from companies that derive significant value from our project.

-We understand that corporate procurement processes are often not designed with FOSS sustainability in mind.
-This systemic issue can only be solved through cooperation.
-We are committed to finding a practical path forward together.
-Active partnership is essential in structuring a financial relationship that aligns with standard corporate procedures.
-Our mutual goal is to treat this partnership as a conventional operational expense, removing internal barriers and making sustainability a straightforward business practice.
+We understand that corporate procurement processes were not designed with FOSS sustainability in mind.
+We are committed to finding a practical path forward, but your partnership is essential in structuring a financial relationship that aligns with your standard corporate procedures.
+Our mutual goal is to treat this partnership as a conventional operational expense, removing your internal barriers and making sustainability a straightforward business practice.

 Our goal is to maintain this project stably over the long term and make it even more valuable for all users.
 In an industry where many